mpv-easy/mpv-easy/mpv-crop/readme.md

 You need to install [ffmpeg](https://www.ffmpeg.org/download.html) and add ffmpeg to ```PATH```

+> Note: ffmpeg must be built with `libx264` (h264) support.
+It is the default encoder used when exporting a cropped video segment, otherwise the export will fail.
+You can check with `ffmpeg -encoders | grep libx264`.

 - Download the latest version of [crop.js](https://github.com/mpv-easy/mpv-easy/releases) and copy it to the mpv script directory, or use [mpsm](../mpv-mpsm/readme.md) `mpsm install mpv-crop`

 - Add configuration to input.conf [shortkey](https://github.com/mpv-easy/mpv-easy/tree/main/mpv-crop#shortkey)